Saarthakj/HealthWatch-A-Data-Driven-Approach-to-Mental-Health-Risk/README.md

 ensure the data was ready for analysis, I performed several data cleaning tasks:

 • Data Cleaning:
-o Filtered the dataset to include only relevant columns for analysis, ensuring that the focus remained on key health metrics such as mental distress, nutrition, obesity, and preventive screenings. o Removed duplicate entries to avoid redundancy and ensure the accuracy of the results. o Addressed missing values, particularly in demographic stratifications (such as race, age, and gender), to avoid skewing the analysis while maintaining the integrity of the dataset.
+Filtered the dataset to include only relevant columns for analysis, ensuring that the focus remained on key health metrics such as mental distress, nutrition, obesity, and preventive screenings.
+ Removed duplicate entries to avoid redundancy and ensure the accuracy of the results.
+ Addressed missing values, particularly in demographic stratifications (such as race, age, and gender), to avoid skewing the analysis while maintaining the integrity of the dataset.

 • Data Processing:
-o Converted relevant columns to appropriate data types (e.g., percentages and numerical values) for accurate computation and visualization. o Standardized data formats to ensure consistency across all analyses.
+ Converted relevant columns to appropriate data types (e.g., percentages and numerical values) for accurate computation and visualization.
+ Standardized data formats to ensure consistency across all analyses.

 • Visualizations:
-o Leveraged Python libraries (pandas, matplotlib, seaborn) to generate insightful visualizations that highlight key trends. o Generated plots such as bar charts and horizontal bar charts to visualize mental distress by state, race, age, and gender, providing a clear understanding of disparities in health outcomes among older adults.
+ Leveraged Python libraries (pandas, matplotlib, seaborn) to generate insightful visualizations that highlight key trends.
+ Generated plots such as bar charts and horizontal bar charts to visualize mental distress by state, race, age, and gender, providing a clear understanding of disparities in health outcomes among older adults.